shu-on/battery-supplychain-system/readme/AndroidApplicationOverview.md

 ### Read Fragment

 Check the notes in this fragment.
-When ready, press the Read button.
+When ready, press the START READ button.

 <img src="./images/read-fragment.jpg" width="220px">